TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Have ongoing health conditions requiring frequent care

-• Want freedom to see any TRICARE-authorized provider
+• Want the freedom to see any TRICARE-authorized provider

-• Prefer not to need referrals for specialists
+• Don’t want to deal with referrals for specialists

 • Are generally healthy and don’t anticipate high medical costs

-• Stay in network: Network providers accept TRICARE rates, preventing balance billing
+• Stay in network: Network providers accept TRICARE rates, which means no surprise balance billing

-• Consider Prime: If you anticipate significant healthcare needs, Prime’s lower cost-shares often result in overall savings
+• Consider Prime first: If you expect significant healthcare needs, Prime’s lower cost-shares usually come out ahead

-• Track your deductibles: Once met, your cost-shares decrease for the year
+• Track your deductibles: Once they’re met, your cost-shares decrease for the rest of the year

-• Verify provider authorization: Ensure providers are TRICARE-authorized before appointments
+• Verify provider authorization: Always confirm providers are TRICARE-authorized before your appointment to avoid unexpected bills

-For detailed information or assistance choosing a plan, contact TRICARE at 1-800-444-5445 or visit the TRICARE website.
+For detailed information or help choosing a plan, contact TRICARE at 1-800-444-5445 or visit the TRICARE website.

 Michael Rodriguez